 Most Addictive Types of Video Games

-The most popular types of video games include single-player, multiplayer/role-playing, first-person shooter, and mobile games.
+The most addictive types of video games include single-player, multiplayer/role-playing, first-person shooter, and mobile games.
 Each one is appealing in its own way and offers different benefits to players.

 Single Player Games